 Friendship: Strengthening Women, Warming the World

-Through personal testimony specifically as as a mother and making the move from the United States to Canada and through professional experience and education, Dr. Kathleen Lalande unpacked the important research, elements, and tips for friendship as it specifically applies to women in the workplace, in school, or as mothers.
+Through personal testimony specifically as a mother and making the move from the United States to Canada and through professional experience and education, Dr. Kathleen Lalande unpacked the important research, elements, and tips for friendship as it specifically applies to women in the workplace, in school, or as mothers.

 Dr. Kathleen Lalande is a therapist, professor, and researcher.
 She received her Ph.D. in Clinical Psychology from Columbia University in New York City in 2007 and is a registered psychologist in Ontario.
 She is a research fellow at the Heart Institute and a clinical supervisor at the University of Ottawa.

-The 2019 Annual Women’s Seminar took place at John Paul II Catholic Secondary School in London and drew an audience of an estimated 200 women; includes married and single women, mothers, professionals, and students.
+The 2019 Annual Women’s Seminar took place at John Paul II Catholic Secondary School in London and drew an audience of an estimated two hundred women; includes married and single women, mothers, professionals, and students.
 The seminar is meant to provide a forum of resources and learning for women of all walks of life.

 - Pray for your friends